TheCodeSojourner/parens-from-the-past/chapters/chapter1.md

 # Chapter 1 – The Wet Lambda

-* need to introduce REPL early, when the HP desktop computer is introduced
-* Alex's initial description of cljonic is misunderstood by Elana
-* Alex has not implemented full blown Clojure persistent data structures
-* Alex is pragmatic, starting with a simple copy-on-write placeholder implementation

 **Vignette: The Identity That Refused to Change**

 Princeton University, 1934.
 The mathematics department was quiet except for the scratching of a pencil and the occasional rustle of paper.
 Outside, the Gothic spires threw long shadows across the quad as afternoon light slanted through leaded glass windows into the cramped office where Alonzo Church sat hunched over his desk.